trevortknguyen/spykshrk_realtime/README.md

+# Notice
+This is Josh's branch of spykshrk.
+Currently it is difficult to know which files are necessary, as some may be supporting legacy hardware, while others may not even be used.
+Therefore, we will create a new package directory while leaving the old system intact.
+The goal is to improve the user friendliness, as well as the speed to minimize the number of dropped spikes.

 # SPYKSHRK Realtime High Performance Computing for Neuroscience

 The goal of this project is to develop a realtime framework for closed loop electrophysiology neuroscience experiments with algorithms accelerated by a cluster.
 The first version of the framework is designed around rodent navigation tasks with simultaneous tetrode recordings in hippocampal CA1/CA3.
 Development is broken up into two phases: